DavidDiazGuerra/gpuRIR/gpuRIR/extensions/README.md

 # Filters
 ### Usage of filters
-Instantiate new filters inside the `filters` array on the `generate_IR_with_filters.py` script.
+Instantiate new filters inside the `filters` array on the `mono_filters.py` example script.
 Some commented-out code are placed there as a guide.
 All filters have pre-defined parameters as standard values, but can be overridden with user values.

 The filters are applied in the order the user provided, topmost filters are applied first.